ColumPaget/barmaid.lua/README.md

-ypos               y-position, can be 'left', 'right', 'center' or a pixel-position width              bar width in pixels height             bar height in pixels font               name of font to use in the bar fn                 name of font to use in the bar foreground         default foreground color
+ypos               y-position, can be 'left', 'right', 'center' or a pixel-position width              bar width in pixels height             bar height in pixels align              text alignment, can be 'left', 'right' or 'center' font               name of font to use in the bar fn                 name of font to use in the bar foreground         default foreground color